-Certain other changes under the TCJA may also, if applicable, affect the U.S. federal tax liability of Investment LP1 or GAR B, although the extent to which that occurs is dependent on the factual situation of such entity, as well as how this legislation is interpreted administratively and judicially in the future.
-For example, for 2018 and onward there are new limitations on the use of net operating losses arising in tax years beginning after 2017 (generally, those can only be utilized to the extent of 80% of taxable income in any given year, although unused net operating losses can be carried forward indefinitely).
-In addition, there is a new U.S. federal income tax regime known as "BEAT", which is the acronym for "base erosion antiabuse tax", which is designed to potentially limit the tax effectiveness of deductions for payments between U.S. corporations, or non-U.S. corporations with U.S. "effectively connected income" (such as Investment LP1 and GAR B), and non-U.S. related parties (such as the REIT) by imposing a minimum tax.
-The BEAT regime does not apply unless the payor corporation has average annual gross receipts of U.S. \$500 million or more over a 3 year period, so under current facts the BEAT regime is unlikely to apply to Investment LP1 or GAR B. The TCJA also implemented a new set of rules in Section 267A of the Code disallowing interest deductions in a "hybrid" related party situation, and gave authority to the U.S. Treasury to issue regulations concerning these rules.
-Such regulations were issued in proposed form on December 28, 2018 and are quite broad and far-reaching.
-While the proposed regulations provide some examples of their application under certain fact patterns, none is substantially similar to a situation like the related party indebtedness between Investment LP1 and GAR B and the REIT.
-While there is a position that the proposed regulations do not implicate interest payments between related entities in the REIT structure, final regulations or other
+Certain other provisions in the Code, if applicable, also affect the U.S. federal tax liability of Investment LP1 or GAR B, although the extent to which that occurs is dependent on the factual situation of such entity.
+There are limitations on the use of net operating losses for tax years beginning after 2020 (generally, those can only be utilized to the extent of 80% of taxable income in any given year, although unused net operating losses can be carried forward indefinitely).
+In addition, Code section 59A, known as "BEAT", which is the acronym for "base erosion anti-abuse tax", is designed to potentially limit the tax effectiveness of deductions for payments between U.S. corporations (or non-U.S. corporations with U.S. "effectively connected income" (such as Investment LP1 and GAR B)) and non-U.S. related parties (such as the REIT) by imposing a minimum tax.
+The BEAT regime generally does not apply unless the payor corporation has average annual gross receipts for the 3-tax-year period ending with the preceding tax year that are at least \$500 million, so under current facts the BEAT regime is unlikely to apply to Investment LP1 or GAR B.